-Helped his hometown Padres win the Pennant in 1998, then thought he had Tino Martinez struck out in Game 1, before giving up a tremendous grand slam.
-Signed by the Indians afterward, thinking they were going to face the Yankees in the postseason again, and thinking, "The Yankees can't hit lefthanders, especially in the postseason."
-(This also didn't work the next few years with Chuck Finley.)
+He helped his hometown Padres win the Pennant in 1998, then thought he had Tino Martinez struck out in Game 1, before giving up a tremendous grand slam.
+He was signed by the Indians afterward, thinking they were going to face the Yankees in the postseason again, and thinking, "The Yankees can't hit lefthanders, especially in the postseason."
+(This idea by the Indians also didn't work the next few years with Chuck Finley.)
 Langston was 38 and done, but he did win 179 games and strike out 2,464 batters.

-SP David Wells of Point Loma H.S. in San Diego.
+SP David Wells of Point Loma High School in San Diego.
 What are the odds of 2 pitchers from the same high school both pitching perfect games for the same major league team in the same ballpark?
 It happened at Yankee Stadium on October 8, 1956 to Don Larsen, and against on May 17, 1998 to David Wells.
-Larsen was a thin righthander, Wells the prototypical portly portsider.
-But both were a bit eccentric and both liked their booze.
+Larsen was a thin righthander, Wells the prototypical "portly portsider."
+But both were a bit eccentric (nicknamed Gooney Bird and Boomer, respectively), and both liked their booze.

 Larsen was basically a pitcher who was as good as his support.
 Wells, on the other hand, was a big reason why 6 different teams reached a total of 11 postseasons with him: The 1989, '91 and '92 Toronto Blue Jays (1992 World Champions); the 1995 Cincinnati Reds; the 1996 Baltimore Orioles; the 1997, '98, 2002 and '03 New York Yankees (1998 World Champions, including Game 1 where he beat his hometown Padres); the 2005 Boston Red Sox; and the 2006 Padres.
 Overall, he was 10-5 with a 3.17 ERA in postseason play.
 Career record of 239-157.
 He'll probably never get into the Hall of Fame, but he was a winner.